What Is a Spinal X-Ray?

 A technician uses a machine that sends X-ray beams through your body.
 It records a black-and-white image on a special film or computer.
 Bones, and other parts of your body that are thick or dense, show up white in the picture.
-Softer tissue, like fat or muscle, appear in shades of gray.
+Softer tissue, like fat or muscle, appears in shades of gray.

 Your doctor can take separate X-rays that focus on the different parts of the spine, which is made up of 33 small bones called vertebrae.